Lightcurves of the Karin family asteroids

-For comparison, we also plotted the $(D,P)$ relation of 3,745 previously known asteroids listed on the PSI PDS lightcurve database whose orbital periods are known to a certain credibility \footnote{ {\sf http://sbn.psi.edu/pds/resource/lc.html} as of April 30, 2012 (V12.0).
+For comparison, we also plotted the $(D,P)$ relation of 3,745 known asteroids listed on the PSI PDS lightcurve database whose rotational periods are known to a certain reliability \footnote{ {\sf http://sbn.psi.edu/pds/resource/lc.html} as of April 30, 2012 (V12.0).
 Among the lightcurve datafile {\sf data/lc\_{}summary.tab}, we selected the asteroids only with the lightcurve reliability of $2, 2+, 3$ or higher. }.
 For these asteroids, we applied the mean albedo of $p=0.081$ following \citet{ryan2010} to all the asteroids, assuming their absolute magnitude $H$ listed in the Lowell asteroid orbital elements database mentioned above.
 Also, among these asteroids we highlighted 31 possible tumblers \footnote{ Among all the lightcurve data in {\sf data/lc\_{}summary.tab}, we selected the asteroids having the credible tumbling flag {\sf T} or {\sf T+}. } in green so that we can compare their $(D,P)$ relation with that of the Karin family asteroids.

-Theoretically, the damping timescale of the tumbling motion of a celestial body $T_{\rm d}$ (Gyr) can be expressed in its relationship between $P$ (hours) and $D$ (km) as in the following equation by \citet{harris94}, a reconsideration of a theory by \citet{burns73}:
+Theoretically, the damping timescale of the non-principal axis rotation of a celestial body $T_{\rm d}$ (Gyr) can be expressed in its relationship between $P$ (hours) and $D$ (km) as in the following equation by \citet{harris94}, a reconsideration of a theory by \citet{burns73}: